How to use cryptography in Bitwarden

 Rules

 The primary rule here is: don't roll your own crypto.
 Where possible, high level safe, tested and analyzed protocols and primitives need to be used.
 The higher level the primitive, the less likely that security bugs get introduced, and the less complexity for you to maintain and keep track of.
-Only where not otherwise possible low level primitives can be used, and this should be done with extreme caution and external analysis.
+Only where not otherwise possible low level primitives shall be used, and this should be done with extreme caution and oversight.

 Encryption in the typescript clients for new cases is deprecated.
 Any new cryptographic code must be written in the SDK if possible.
 Existing use-cases can be continued in the typescript clients for now, but eventually will have to be migrated too.
 There are several reasons behind this.
 On the one hand the SDK has better memory safety guarantees and prevents key material from being left behind in memory.
 On the other hand, newer, safer APIs are not exposed outside of the SDK.